Xin Guo, PhD

 PCSP 299/399 - Thesis/Dissertation

-Research Summary: “My lab designs smart, nanometer sized formulations that carry medicines to their target sites in the body to enhance their activity and safety.
-My research group is interested in developing smart, nanometer sized formulations that carry medicines to their target sites in the body to enhance their therapeutic activity and safety.
+Research Summary: “My research group is interested in developing smart, nanometer sized formulations that carry medicines to their target sites in the body to enhance their therapeutic activity and safety.
 Our current projects include the design of liposomes with a pH-sensitive conformational switch for triggered release of anticancer drugs in solid tumors, and liposome-coated phosphate nanoparticles for the delivery of proteins into the cytosol.
 We employ various physical, chemical and biological approaches to design and characterize such novel drug formulations.”

 - Novel pH-sensitive liposomes for the delivery of small-molecule drugs, proteins and nucleic acids